kyma-project/community/concepts/observability-configurable-logging/02-agents.md

 Rsyslog also supports a variety of inputs and outputs.
 Here, mainly the built-in Kubernetes support is missing.

 ### Logs - Logstash
 Logstash is a popular project with a rich ecosystem with built-in Kubernetes support.
-It's developed under the Elastic umbrella and has a clear addiction to use ElasticSearch as a backend.
+It's developed under the Elastic umbrella and is mostly seen in usage of ElasticSearch as a backend.

-**Logs - Promtail**
+Logs - Promtail
-Is not vendor-neutral on the output side, mainly designed for the Loki backend
+Promtail is not vendor-neutral on the output side.
+It's mainly designed for the Loki backend.

-**Logs - Flume**
+### Logs - Flume
-Seems to have no active community anymore
+Flume seems to have no active community anymore.

-**Traces - OpenCensus/Jaeger Agent**
+### Traces - OpenCensus/Jaeger Agent
 Both agents are deprecated in favor of using otel-collector.

-**Metrics - Prometheus**
+### Metrics - Prometheus
 Prometheus is a collector and backend at the same time.
-While you could reduce the backend settings to a minimum and mainly use the metrics forwarding to act as a collector/forwarder, the solution will still be not flexible.
-Only prometheus compatible backends will be supported.
+While you could reduce the backend settings to a minimum and mainly use the metrics forwarding to act as a collector/forwarder, the solution still isn't flexible.
+Only prometheus-compatible backends are supported.

-**Metrics - Telegraf**
+### Metrics - Telegraf
-Has a broad community, supports various input/outputs and supports kubernetes
+Telegraf has a broad community, supports various input and outputs, and supports Kubernetes

 ## Conclusion

-Seeing the wide adoption of OpenTelemetry and the grow of the Community, seeing that it will cover all three data kind in a consistent way, seeing it fully vendor-neutral, seeing it written in a resource-efficient and scalable way, then the `otel-collector` is the way to go.
-It covers all requirements and brings the consistency on top.
+The `otel-collector` is the way to go because of the following reasons:
+- OpenTelemetry is widely adopted and the community is growing.
+- It covers all three kinds of telemetry data in a consistent way.
+- It's fully vendor-neutral.
+- It's written in a resource-efficient and scalable way.
+The `otel-collector` covers all requirements and on top, it brings consistency.
-However, only in the trace dimension it already gets classified as mature enough, see also recent [announcement](https://www.jaegertracing.io/docs/1.21/opentelemetry/) of jaeger.
-In the metrics and log dimension it might be good to still stay on some alternative solution, being ready to switch to `otel-collector` when ready.
+However, only in the trace dimension it is already classified as mature enough (see also recent [Jaeger announcement](https://www.jaegertracing.io/docs/1.21/opentelemetry/)).
+In the metrics and log dimension, it might be good to still stay on some alternative solution, being prepared to switch to `otel-collector` when it's mature.

-For logs, the only real vendor-neutral solution which is supporting kubernetes natively is `fluent-bit` (with optional combination with `FluentD`).
-As Kyma has good experience with the project already, we should stay with it till the otel-collector is ready.
+For logs, the only real vendor-neutral solution that supports Kubernetes natively is Fluent Bit (optionally combined with `FluentD`).
+Because Kyma has good experience with the project already, we should stay with it till the otel-collector is mature.

-For metrics, telegraf sounds like a good intermediate candidate however the transition from prometheus to it and then forward to the otel-collector sounds cumbersome.
-Maybe we should stay for now on prometheus.
+For metrics, Telegraf sounds like a good intermediate candidate.
+However, the transition from Prometheus to it and then forward to the otel-collector seems to be cumbersome.
+Maybe we should stay on Prometheus for now.